 It’s true: happiness comes from simple things, and is found when you least expect it.
 Just like this free-form french onion tart.
 Get ready for a slice of happiness!

-Don’t let the “french” and “tart” in the title scare you — it is anything but.
+You won’t even need a tart pan— a baking tray will do just fine; it’s a rustic caramelised onion tart recipe, you see.
 As for the ingredients, I’m sure they are already in your larder as they were in mine.
 And soon enough, with minimal effort (cutting up onions is the only hard work you’ll have to do) you’ll have before you an aromatic fetching golden yellow french onion tart that is simple remarkable.

-The simplicity of the ingredients do not prepare you for the complexity of the flavours.
+The simplicity of this french onion tart does not prepare you or the complexity of the flavours.
 And when you’re caught up in that moment, you realise that you are happy.
 Happy to be savouring a simple yet truly remarkable french onion tart at home.

 - 4 large onions thinly sliced